Sports Medicine

 Want to learn more about this at Kettering Health?

-“If the temperature with wind chill factor is 18 degrees below Fahrenheit or lower, it is too cold to be outside,” says Joseph Neel, an athletic trainer with Kettering Health.
+“If the temperature with wind chill factor is 18 degrees below Fahrenheit or lower, it can be too cold to exercise outside,” says Ryan Konkel, EMS Coordinator for Kettering Health.
 “In those conditions, frostbite can affect exposed skin in 30 minutes or less.”

 Layer for warmth

-If you are ready to brave the cold, dress for success.
-“Cotton and heavy, tight-knit fabrics can trap the sweat next to your skin and make you feel chilled and clammy,” Neel explains.
-“You want clothing made from wicking fabrics—high-tech polyester that absorbs very little moisture.”
+Wear the right fabrics.
+“Cotton and heavy, tight-knit fabrics can trap the sweat next to your skin and make you feel chilled and clammy,” Konkel explains.
+“You want clothing made from wicking fabrics: high-tech polyester that absorbs very little moisture.”

-The moisture-wicking layer should go closest to your skin.
-On top of that should go a fleece or wool layer for warmth.
-If it’s raining or snowing, wear a light, waterproof jacket, too.
+The moisture-wicking layer should go closest to your skin, topped by a fleece or wool layer for warmth.
+In rain or snow, also wear a light, waterproof jacket.

-When you are outside in cold weather, your body redirects blood flow from the head, hands, and feet to keep your internal organs warm.
-That’s why Neel recommends wearing:
+When outside in cold weather, your body redirects blood flow from your extremities, especially your hands and feet, to your core.
+That’s why Konkel recommends wearing

 - A hat made of moisture-wicking fabric